 General

-Eared Grebe: Small grebe with black upperparts, dark chestnut-brown flanks, and white underparts.
-Head and neck are black with orange feathers on face.
-Eyes are red.
+Eared Grebe: Small grebe with black upperparts, dark chestnut-brown flanks and sides, white underparts.
+Head and neck black with orange-yellow ear-tufts.
+Crown feathers erect, forming a peak.
+Black bill is slightly upcurved; eyes are red.
 Sexes are similar.
-Winter adult is gray with darker upperparts, mottled underparts, and dark face with distinct white lower margin.
+Winter adult is gray with darker upperparts, mottled underparts and dark face with distinct white lower margin.
+Juvenile like winter adult, but dark areas are usually browner, often with pale gray tinge on lores, some white markings behind eye, buff tinge on side of head and upper neck.

 Range and Habitat

-Eared Grebe: Breeds from British Columbia, southern Manitoba and the Dakotas south to California and New Mexico.
+Eared Grebe: Breeds from British Columbia, southern Manitoba and the Dakotas south to California, New Mexico, and northwest Texas.
 Spends winters on the Pacific, Gulf, and Atlantic (rare) coasts, and occasionally on open water in the interior southwest and Texas.
 Preferred habitats include marshy lakes and ponds; open bays and ocean during the winter.

 Breeding and Nesting

-Eared Grebe: One to nine white to light blue eggs are laid on a floating nest made of vegetation in a marsh.
-Usually nests in dense colonies.
+Eared Grebe: These grebes are monogamous and have elaborate courtship displays.
+One to nine white to light blue eggs are laid on a floating nest made of vegetation in a marsh.
+They usually nests in dense colonies.
 Incubation ranges from 20 to 22 days and is carried out by both parents.
+After hatching, the young ride on the backs of their parents for the first two weeks.

 Foraging and Feeding